Learn how you can get involved!

 The Haitian Community

-The Haitian Community in the United States and across the globe
+The Haitian Community in the United States and globally

 A sizeable number of the diaspora reside in the Dominican Republic, Canada, France, and Chile.
 The United States is home to the largest number of Haitian migrants globally.
-A 2020 population review found that a large portion of the city’s influx is due to foreign immigration and those migrating south in search of a lower cost of living-making Charlotte an ideal place to call home.
+A 2020 population review found that many of the city’s influx is due to foreign immigration and those migrating south for a lower cost of living, making Charlotte an ideal place to call home.

-While Haitian immigrants are more likely to be naturalized U.S. citizens, participate in the labor force, and work in service occupations, thereby contributing to the nation’s economy, when compared to the overall foreign-born population, their median household income is lower.
-Studies show that low household income is strongly correlated to an increase in stress, poor mental health, basic needs insecurities, and decreased academic success leading to less participation in leadership opportunities.
+While Haitian immigrants are more likely to be naturalized U.S. citizens, participate in the labor force, and work in service occupations, contributing to the nation’s economy, compared to the overall foreign-born population, their median household income is lower.
+Studies show that low household income strongly correlates to an increase in stress, poor mental health, basic needs insecurities, and decreased academic success, leading to less participation in leadership opportunities.

 The Haitian Community